Composite Photography: What to Know & How to Nail It

 Using the Smudge Tool in Photoshop — or another editing software — will help soften these abrupt edges and make the image feel more real.

 Keep your artistic skills sharp by learning all about surrealism photography next!

 Additional tips and tricks

-Stock photographs are another excellent material source, and can provide you with all sorts of inspiration which may have never crossed your mind.
-Don’t let your art be confined to only what you can produce, especially if you’re looking for elements from foreign countries—such as unique animals or landscapes—or things which are hard to reproduce.
+Stock photographs are another excellent material source and can provide you with all sorts of inspiration that may have never crossed your mind.
+Don’t let your art be confined to only what you can produce, especially if you’re looking for elements from foreign countries — such as unique animals or landscapes — or things that are hard to reproduce.

 A very “simple” type of composite photography is the trusty double exposure.
 Whether shooting on film or on digital, the juxtaposition of two or more images overlaid across each other can tell poignant and unique stories.
 You might be surprised at what you create!

 Now that you have the background information on composite photography and the technical know-how, you must be itching to try it, right?

 That’s where Peerspace can help you, too!
 As the largest online marketplace for hourly venue rentals, you can easily locate and book photographic spaces that help you create photographic composites.

 And what sets Peerspace apart is that you can book professional studios, event spaces, lofts, galleries, meeting rooms, and everything in between.
 Wherever you find inspiration, we have the place to suit you.